aroemers/zookeeper-loop/README.md

 (def client (client-loop "localhost:2181"))
 ```

 One can pass options to the client-loop as one would to `zookeeper/connect` of [zookeeper-clj](#).
 One extra option is `:client-atom`.
-This holds the currently used `Zookeeper` object.
+This will then be used to hold the currently used `Zookeeper` instance.
 Use at your own risk.

 Now that you have a client-loop, one can use it as follows: